West El Paso residents can resume normal water use according to EP Water

-EL PASO, Texas (KTSM) — Resident and businesses in West El Paso can resume back to normal water use on Sunday night.
+EL PASO, Texas (KTSM) — Residents and businesses in West El Paso were able to resume normal water use on Sunday night.

-“The reduced flows enabled our crews to work more efficiently to repair the pipelines that convey wastewater from homes and businesses to the treatment plant,” said John Balliew the President and CEO of EP Water.
+“The reduced flows enabled our crews to work more efficiently to repair the pipelines that convey wastewater from homes and businesses to the treatment plant,” said John Balliew, president and CEO of EP Water.

-EP Water says that Westbound Sunland Park Dr. from Interstate 10 to Doniphan Park Circle will still be down to one lane as crews make repairs.
+EP Water says that the westbound lanes of Sunland Park Dr. from Interstate 10 to Doniphan Park Circle will still be down to one lane as crews make repairs.

 For local and breaking news, sports, weather alerts, video and more, download the FREE KTSM 9 News App from the Apple App Store or the Google Play Store.